Computing Balanced Solutions for Large International Kidney Exchange Schemes When Cycle Length Is Unbounded: Introduction

 \section{Introduction}

-In this paper, we introduce a new class of cooperative games called {\it partitioned permutation games}, which are closely related to the known classes of permutation games and partitioned matching games (introduced at AAMAS 2019~\cite{BKPP19}).
-Both partitioned matching games and partitioned permutation games have immediate applications in international kidney exchange.
+We introduce a new class of cooperative games called {\it partitioned permutation games}, which are closely related to the known classes of permutation games~\cite{TPPR84} and partitioned matching games~\cite{BBKPP}.
+Partitioned matching games and partitioned permutation games have immediate applications in international kidney exchange.
 Before defining these games, we first explain this application area.

 {\bf Kidney Exchange.} The most effective treatment for kidney failure is transplanting a kidney from a deceased or living donor, with better long-term outcomes in the latter case.
 However, a kidney from a family member or friend might be medically incompatible and could easily be rejected by the patient's body.
-Therefore, many countries are running national Kidney Exchange Programmes (KEPs)~\cite{Bi_etal2019}.
+Therefore, many countries run national Kidney Exchange Programmes (KEPs); {see} \cite{Bi_etal2019,Bi_etal2021} {and the recent survey \cite{BCDMP25}}.
 In a KEP, all patient-donor pairs are placed together in one pool.
-If for two patient-donor pairs $(p,d)$ and $(p',d')$, it holds that $d$ and $p$ are incompatible, as well as $d'$ with $p'$, then $d$ and $d'$ could donate a kidney to $p'$ and $p$, respectively.
+If for two patient-donor pairs $(p,d)$ and $(p',d')$, it holds that $d$ and $p$ are incompatible as well as $d'$ with $p'$, {but $d$ and $p'$ are compatible as well as $d'$ with $p$,} then $d$ could donate a kidney to $p'$, and $d'$ could donate a kidney to $p$.
 This is a {\it $2$-way exchange}.

+We {can} generalize a $2$-way exchange {as follows}.
+We model a pool of patient-donor pairs as a directed graph $G=(V,A)$ (the {\it compatibility graph}) in which each vertex of $V$ is a patient-donor pair, and $A$ consists of every arc $(u,v)$ such that the donor of~$u$ is compatible with the patient of~$v$.
+In a directed cycle $C=u_1u_2\ldots u_ku_1$, for some $k\geq 2$, the kidney of the donor of~$u_i$ could be given to the patient of~$u_{i+1}$ for every $i\in \{1,\ldots,{k}\}$, with $u_{k+1}:=u_1$.
+This is a {\it $k$-way exchange} using the {\it exchange cycle}~$C$.